MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 | Party Voice | $0.001 |
 | Party Voice + Speech Services | $0.015 |

-In-game chat text messages - even when text-to-text translation or text-to-speech synthesis are activated - do not drive metering and are not billed to your account.
+In-game chat text messages, even when text-to-text translation or text-to-speech synthesis are activated, do not drive metering and are not billed to your account.

 ## Network egress

-At run time, you can specify which Azure region should host your network.
+At run-time you can specify which Azure region should host your network.
 This impacts network egress charges.

 | Zone | Regions | $/GB of Network Egress |
 | --- | --- | --- |